busrasi/nativelibwithQt/README.md

 ## 4.1.
 Fix Bugs
 - First of all, this repository have an indentation error in line 242 of /CDCN/CVPR2020_paper_codes/ train_CDCN.py file.
 We must fix that problem.
-- Secondly, comment line 246 in train_CDCN.py file and add the following are to force CPU to be used :
+- Secondly, line 246 is "model = model.cuda()" in train_CDCN.py file and we changed to be comment line this line and add the following are to force CPU to be used  :

 		device=torch.device("cpu")